-I didn’t realize until Bruce Crawford, Director of Rutgers Gardens, emailed the plant list for his recent lecture that it was titled Sexy Natives.
-The G-rated version in the program for the NJ Plants tradeshow held in Edison NJ was Native Plants for Native Pollinators.
-And these babies surely fit the bill!
+I didn’t realize until Bruce Crawford, Director of Rutgers Gardens, emailed the plant list for his recent lecture titled Sexy Native Plants.
+In the NJ Plants tradeshow held in Edison, NJ, the G-rated version was Native Plants for Native Pollinators.
+And these babies indeed fit the bill!

-We’ve spoken about layers of plants found in nature and in well-designed gardens; and how the groundcover layer can be an ecological as well as beautiful alternative to mulching.
-Bruce touts the weed-free benefits of Mountain Mint (Pycnanthemum muticum) which spreads ambitiously by rhizomes (underground stems) without being invasive.
-With blue-green fuzzy leaves it creates a silvery 2 to 3-foot-tall blanket in sun or shade that tolerates dryness, though it prefers to be moist.
-Pollinators love its pinkish white flowers in late summer.
+We’ve spoken about layers of plants found in nature and well-designed gardens; and how the groundcover layer can be an ecological as well as a beautiful alternative to mulching.
+Bruce touts the weed-free benefits of Mountain Mint (Pycnanthemum muticum), which spreads ambitiously by rhizomes (underground stems) without being invasive.
+With blue-green fuzzy leaves, it creates a silvery 2 to 3-foot-tall blanket in the sun or shade that tolerates dryness, though it prefers to be moist.
+Pollinators love its pinkish-white flowers in late summer.

-Then there’s Prairie Dock (Silphium terebinthinaceum) with its long almost leafless flower stems leading to three-inch sunflower-like blooms in summer.
-The flower stems rise seven feet above the 2-foot-high foliage which “looks great with tall grasses in full sun” flaunts Bruce who clearly adores this plant.
-Speaking of tall grasses, there’s Switchgrass ‘Dallas Blues’ (Panicum virgatum) standing 6 to 8 feet which likes full sun as well, but can accept a bit of shade.
-It loses its blueness when it flowers pinkish spikes.
-Come fall the outstanding burnt yellow color is worth the wait.
+Then there’s Prairie Dock (Silphium terebinthinaceum) with its long, almost leafless flower stems leading to three-inch sunflower-like blooms in summer.
+The flower stems rise seven feet above the 2-foot-high foliage, which “looks great with tall grasses in full sun,” flaunts Bruce, who adores this plant.
+Speaking of tall grasses, there’s Switchgrass ‘Dallas Blues’ (Panicum virgatum) standing 6 to 8 feet, like full sun, but can accept a bit of shade.
+Unfortunately, it loses its blueness when it flowers pinkish spikes.
+However, come Fall, the outstanding burnt yellow color is worth the wait.

 The flower of Swamp Sunflower (Helianthus angustifolius) looks much like black-eyed Susan (pictured in the banner photo above).
 She’s a prolific bloomer in the fall until frost.
-It’s true she may need staking, but given full sun and plenty of moisture she’s sure to stand tall at about 6 feet.
+She may indeed need staking, but given full sun and plenty of moisture, she’s sure to stand tall at about 6 feet.

 I was thrilled to hear Bruce’s accolades for my favorite large woody shrub Bottlebrush Buckeye (Aesculus parviflora var. serotina) though I had not known this variety.
-Serotina grows larger to 20 feet and the bottlebrush-like blooms appear about August – three weeks later than the species.
+Serotina grows more significant to 20 feet, and the bottlebrush-like blooms appear about August – three weeks later than the species.

-The awesome thing about these Sexy Natives is they’re deer resistant and I assure you they’re G-rated.
-G for glorious and good for pollinators.
+The fantastic thing about these Sexy Natives is they’re deer resistant, and I assure you they’re G-rated—G for glorious and good for pollinators.